 The results found in Table 7 summarises the noise level recorded for this project.
-During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 05 dB(A) for the Noise Affected NML however, remains within the highly noise affected criteria.
-Location 1 and have exceeded the criteria by up to 01 dB(A).
-It is found that many of the noise triggers from Location 1 are caused by workers and equipment within the same room and therefore, it is recommended that the monitor is placed in a room away from work spaces and rooms with operating equipment to avoid these false triggers.
+During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 07 dB(A) for the Noise Affected NML however, it is still within the highly noise affected criteria.
+Location 1 and 3 are both within the criteria set for this site.
 Further monitoring is recommended, and vibration and noise controls should be implemented to maintain the structural integrity of surrounding structures and avoid discomfort to surrounding residents.